vijaygill/wg-ui-plus/README.md

 This is going to grow more in coming times.
 So keep an eye on this project.
 Use it and raise issues and/or PR's to make it better.

 ## Usage
+#### Note: Default username/password is admin/admin.
+You can change it later in "Server Configuration page".
 You can set up your own VPN in a few minutes by following the following steps:
 1. Gather the following information
    * IP address assigned to you router (refered to as External IP address in this document )